tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 minorities and heighten risks of utility disconnection (Memmott et al., 2021).
 Moreover, residential energy use contributes to climate change, intensifying the urgency for sustainable solutions (Farghali et al., 2023).

-Promoting behavior change to reduce energy consumption is crucial.
+Given the relevance of promoting behavior change to reduce energy consumption, several strands of research have aimed to identify factors that affect energy behaviors and interventions that effectively reduce energy consumption.
+Interventions often focus on X, Y, Z. For example, …

 However, the success of such interventions may hinge on how effectively energy information is communicated, with format and presentation context significantly influencing understanding and action (Canfield et al., 2017; Fischer, 2008).
-Consequently, a pressing challenge lies in designing communication strategies that effectively convey energy data and motivate practical conservation decisions
+Consequently, a pressing challenge lies in designing communication strategies that effectively convey energy data and motivate practical conservation decisions.
+We set out to explore if consumers are able to develop plans that would help meet certain energy consumption goals.

+### Representation Formats

+Receiving feedback about one’s energy use is an important step in identifying potential actions to reduce energy consumption.
+However, it is crucial to understand how consumers use the information that is given with their energy bill and whether consumers are able to translate a energy saving goal into an action plan.

+Building on the study of Canfield et al. (2017), we aimed to test xxx.

+Although many individuals express a desire to conserve energy, research consistently shows that abstract goals (e.g., “reduce overall usage by 15%”) often fail to translate into effective behavior change unless accompanied by specific, actionable steps (Abrahamse et al., 2005;
+Nemati & Penn, 2020).
+For instance, Abrahamse et al. (2005) demonstrated that merely providing general information about energy savings rarely alters consumption patterns unless consumers also receive concrete instructions or tailored feedback.

+Similarly, Tonke (2024) rreported that sending households brief but precise text messages outlining how to reduce water use (e.g., limiting irrigation times, adjusting washing machine settings) yielded meaningful decreases in consumption, underscoring the importance of procedural knowledge—namely, knowing how to operationalize a goal rather than simply why it is desirable.
+In the context of energy conservation, this implies that interventions should not only highlight potential reductions (such as a 15% target) but also guide residents in allocating those reductions across specific appliances or behaviors (Attari et al., 2010).
+Additionally, meta-analytic findings suggest that people respond more robustly to household-level feedback that situates their usage within a personalized framework, thereby reducing the cognitive burden of determining next steps (Nemati & Penn, 2020).

 The way numerical information is presented can significantly affect how individuals process and use that information.
 Of particular relevance